ssec/polar2grid/doc/source/installation.rst

 .. note::

-    A one-time initialization process is performed the first time any of the bash scripts is run.
+    A one-time initialization process is performed the first time any of the bash scripts are run.
 The extracted directory can *NOT* be moved after this is performed.
 In a shared user installation (multiple users running the same installation), the user that extracted the tarball should run a script to perform this initialization before any other